uladz/ChatSoundAlerts/README.md

 ## What does this addon do.

 This addon will play a sound of your choice (from a list of pre-selected in-game sounds) for a variety of events and condition in the in-game chat.
-Different sounds can be selected for different events individually to make it easier to distingush one from another.
+Different sounds can be selected for different events individually to make it easier to distinguish one from another.

 Current events on which you can receive an alert:
 * Any guild messages (including officer messages).